-The trail is comprised of two loops, the Upper Loop is 4.7 miles long and the Lower Loop is 3.2.
-We enjoyed both, and doing so means you’ll experience around a 700 foot total elevation change (the trail is fairly flat, the entire elevation change is mostly contained within an area of 1/2 mile or so, twice, throughout the hike–once descending and once ascending the canyon).
-This area is available for hiking, snow shoeing, horseback riding and mountain biking.
-The trails are available year-round with proper equipment, though be aware, Route 222 is closed in the winter to all vehicle travel other than snowmobiles.
-(Tinton Road is not usually maintained in this area during the winter, so, it’s accessibility is variable depending on current conditions.
-These include the vehicle you’re driving, the recovery gear you’ve got at your disposal and your experience level with 4×4 driving.
-We’ve traversed it successfully, but we’ve also gotten stuck, to the point where we would have had to be rescued had we not had proper recovery gear with us).
+The trail is comprised of two loops, the Upper Loop is 4.7 miles long and the Lower Loop is 3.2 miles.
+We enjoyed both, and doing so means you’ll experience around a 700-foot total elevation change (the trail is fairly flat, the entire elevation change is mostly contained within an area of 1/2 mile or so, twice, throughout the hike–once descending and once ascending the canyon wall).
+This area is open for hiking, snowshoeing, horseback riding, and mountain biking.
+The trails can be enjoyed year-round with proper equipment, though be aware, Route 222 is closed in the winter to all vehicles other than snowmobiles.

-Going this direction, the final stretch of the route is easy and almost flat (which is nice when your energy is running low) as it traverses the floor of a canyon.
-The bubbling Little Spearfish Creek accompanies you the entire way.
+Going this direction, the final stretch of the route is easy and almost flat (which is nice when your energy is running low) as it traverses the floor of the canyon.
+The babbling Little Spearfish Creek accompanies you the entire way.
 Feel free to stop for a spell and soak your tired feet in the cool water, or watch minnows dart in and out of the sun-dappled shallows.
-You’ll pass a filming site from the movie Dances with Wolves filming site (from the final scene in the movie), the origin of the 1997 Whitehouse Christmas Tree and the remains of an abandoned ranger station/homestead can be seen in this area, as well.
+You’ll pass a filming site from the movie Dances with Wolves (from the final scene in the film).
+The origin of the 1997 White House Christmas Tree and the remains of an abandoned ranger station/homestead can be seen in this area, as well.

 If you’re seeking a less well-known hike in the Hills, check out Rimrock Trail!